chrisclarkedev/Project2/README.md

 - Sound effect for the snap
 - Hero Search Bar 3rd page which will show (Name,Powerstats,Biography and Image)

-**Dec.
-2021 Changes**
+**Dec 2021 Changes**

--Design overhaul
+- Design Overhaul

--Restructured components setup for easier media queries
+  -New components added

-- Responsive design built for mobile phones.
+  -New styling of navbar and search hero form -Restructured Components (Setup for easy media queries) -Responsive design built for mobile phone